dm-academy/Calavera/README.md

 * That commit then triggers a Jenkins build on a "slave" node ("hombros" for Jenkins, "brazos" for the slave node)
 * If that build succeeds, the result is archived to Artifactory ("espina" node)
 * You then can (with Chef) deploy the result to a simulated "production" node "cara."

+Some may be particularly interested in the Calavera example of how Chef can provision Jenkins through the Jenkins api.
+This includes controlling a slave, integrating with git through a githook, and integrating with Artifactory.
+It's all there; have a go with it.
+The Vagrant machine that runs Jenkins is called "hombros."
+See [the hombros cookbook](https://github.com/CharlesTBetz/Calavera/blob/master/cookbooks/hombros) and [the brazos cookbook](https://github.com/CharlesTBetz/Calavera/blob/master/cookbooks/brazos).

 ![](https://github.com/CharlesTBetz/Calavera/blob/master/docs/img/CalaveraArchitecture.jpg)